beluganos/beluganos/doc/configure-ansible.md

 ## Start Beluganos

-When you finished the beluganos's settings, Let's start Beluganos!
+Once you finished the Beluganos's settings, Let's start Beluganos!
 You can start main module of Beluganos by following commands:

 ```
 $ beluganos start